golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     - Bankster asks SCI about the amount of funds available in requestor's deposit.
     - If the amount claimed from provider's deposit is non-zero, Bankster asks SCI about the amount of funds available in his deposit.
 4. **Claim freeze**:
-    - Bankster puts a database locks on all `DepositAccount` objects that will be used as payers in newly created `DatabaseClaim`s.
+    - Bankster puts database locks on all `DepositAccount` objects that will be used as payers in newly created `DatabaseClaim`s.
         - If the objects are already locked, waits and retries a few times and eventually fails.
     - The freeze is done after the deposit check to avoid holding the lock for too long.
         Deposit check requires one or more HTTP requests and is a relatively slow operation.